AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-aem-guides-mcp.md

 The Adobe Experience Manager Guides MCP server brings this to Experience Manager Guides.
 It allows an MCP-enabled AI assistant, such as Anthropic Claude, to connect to your Experience Manager Guides environment and act on your behalf, under your own AEM permissions.
 Once connected, you can work with your maps, topics, baselines, and reports on Experience Manager Guides as a Cloud Service using plain natural language.

-This article explains why MCP is useful for Experience Manager Guides, what the MCP server covers, which applications it works with, how to set it up, and how to use it.
+This article explains why MCP is useful for Experience Manager Guides, what the MCP server covers, which applications it works with, and how to use it.

 ## Why MCP for Experience Manager Guides is useful